top of page

 According to their role, they can be enzymes, transport proteins (they perform transport tasks between organs in the blood), protective proteins (participate in protecting the body against infections or injuries), structural proteins, hormones, and reserve proteins.
 According to their structure, they can be fibrillar proteins (thread-like, with a stiffening function, such as hair), globular proteins (spherical, can be enzymes, hormones, immunoglobulins).

-fruits and vegetables, oily seeds, avocado, mushrooms, peas, almond, broccoli, walnut, celery
+Fruits and vegetables, oily seeds, avocados, mushrooms, peas, almonds, broccoli, walnuts, and celery.

 What are proteins made of?